WarrenJohn/keepsimplebooks/README.md

 ### Upload transactions
 ![alt text](howto/upload.png)

-Navigate to the 'Transactions' page
+Navigate to the 'Transactions' page.

 ### Start by adding a category
 ![alt text](howto/addcategory.png)

-Once the category is added, it will be automatically selected
+Once the category is added, it will be automatically selected.

 ![alt text](howto/category.png)